What is BACnet?

 Today BACnet is being promoted around the world by several organizations, including BACnet International, BACnet interest group Europe, BACnet Interest Group-Russia, BACnet Interest Group-Middle East, BACnet Interest Group-Australia, Asia and BACnet Interest Group-China Asia.

-Commercially BACnet is supported by all the major building automation companies such as Johnson Controls, Honeywell, Siemens Building Technologies and Schneider Electric and a host of others who are dedicated to making BACnet a success through their membership in the BACnet International.
+Commercially BACnet is supported by all the major building automation companies such as Johnson Controls, Honeywell, Siemens Building Technologies and Schneider Electric and a host of others who is dedicated to making BACnet a success through their membership in the BACnet International.

 Benefits of BACnet Protocol